 Jun 08 How To Drive More E-Commerce Traffic and Conversion With Social Media

-Since our team is constantly analyzing performance of social media content, we have uncovered the following three key factors to consider when optimizing social content to drive increased E-commerce traffic and conversion.
+Because our social media agency is constantly analyzing emerging trends and social content performance for our clients, we’re sharing with you three key factors to consider when optimizing your social media strategy to drive increased e-commerce traffic and conversions.

 Factor 1: Develop Social-First Content

 In the effort to drive more website traffic and sales through your social media content, it’s easy to treat social channels as just another advertising channel.
 Often, this hinders content from performing as well as it could, simply because the creative slips into sales messaging or feels too ad-like.

 Instead, we recommend you focus first on developing content that’s built with your target audience in mind.

 - Chose a media format that quickly captures your audience’s attention

 - Both the visual and copy should answer the question “what’s in it for me?”